f4b6a3/uuid-creator/README.md

 ### Version 0: Sequential UUID

 The Sequential UUID is a modified time-based UUID.
 The bytes of timestamp part are arrenged in the 'natural' order.
 The version number 0 (zero) was chosen to identify Sequential UUIDs.
-It may be considered as a non-standard 'extension' of the RFC-4122.
+It may be considered as an 'extension' of the RFC-4122.

-**Example:**
+**Example 1:**

 ```java
 UUID uuid = UUIDGenerator.getSequentialUUID();